Could your pup be a future Crufts winner? The best dog agility equipment will help with training

 Cons

-• Some reviewers felt it wasn't so easy to assemble
+• Some reviewers felt it wasn't as sturdy under the weight of heavier dogs

 What's included:180L x 30W x 30H cm fir wood seesaw